philippgs/uibk_parsys_20/proseminar/02/readme.md

-# Assignment 2, due October 26th 2020
+# Assignment 2, due November 9th 2020

 The goal of this assignment is to implement some basic MPI applications.